 - Locate each trap to reduce exposure of trapped animals to the sun, wind, rain etc (for example, place traps under shrubs or beside logs).

 - Avoid placing traps in areas of high ant activity.

-- Do not trap during periods of inclement weather.
+- Do not trap during periods of badly inclement weather.

 - For nocturnal species, begin clearing traps at first light and where practical leave the traps closed until late afternoon.
 During periods of extremely cold weather, cease trapping completely or clear and close traps by 0200 hrs each day.

-- For diurnal species, have an inspection schedule which minimises the impact on any trapped animals and locate the traps so as to minimise the possibilities of heat or cold stress.
+- For diurnal species, have an inspection schedule that minimises the impact on any trapped animals and locate the traps so as to minimise the possibilities of heat or cold stress.

 - Release animals as soon as possible and where they were caught.

 - Cease trapping immediately if there has been an unusually high mortality of animals.